Thunder Bay Depot

 KREUZBERG -- 834 -- The GMG have long mistrusted the Junkers, ordering our people out of Sigma-13 as soon as the Yanagi cleanup operation was completed.
 Yanagi’s “import/export” arrangements were among the most profitable of Junker operations; some of the more daring clans recently set up shop in an abandoned gas miner in the hopes of reprising this trade.
 Sadly, GMG forces appear to have tracked Corsair smugglers back to Madrid Base, arresting many of our kin and destroying the station.
 While we won't discourage Junker entrepreneurs from making their fortune, remember that reward does come with risk in the Sigmas.

-[832 AS] Dublin Dust-up
+[832 AS] Dublin dust-up

 [831 AS] Lack of Cardamine, Liberty's Underworld Burns